moq-wg/moq-transport/draft-ietf-moq-transport.md

 the transmission order of Objects within a session in the presence of congestion.

+Given the critical nature of control messages and their relatively small size, the control stream SHOULD be prioritized higher than all subscribed Objects.

 The subscriber indicates the priority of a subscription via the Subscriber Priority field and the original publisher indicates priority in every stream header.
 As such, the subscriber's priority is a property